rnestler/rnestler.github.io-source/content/articles/2017/2017-05-01_rustfest_visiting_hacklab_kiev.rst

     :target: /images/tour_de_hackerspace/kiev/city/kiev_city_10.jpg
     :width: 10%

-You can find some more images `here`_.
 In the evening we found a wonderful place for dinner and later met with some other Rustaceans to spend some time in a bar which `Steve Klabnik`_ suggested.

 The next morning it was time for a quite diverse range of `talks`_.
 I particularly enjoyed: